talpitoo/flappy-bird-clone-browser-game/README.md

 ## Credits

 - **Original Game**: *Flappy Bird* was created by Dong Nguyen, developed by [dotGEARS](https://dotgears.com/games/flappybird), and released in 2013.
 - **Browser-Based Reimplementation**: The browser-based reimplementation of the game was created by the team behind [flappy-bird.co](https://flappy-bird.co).
+You can contact them at [acceptpsychologei@gmail.com](mailto:acceptpsychologei@gmail.com).
 All gameplay mechanics and design credits go to them.

 ## Modifications